jiwomdf/ExpressApi-nodeJs-/README.md

 This API provide Animals picture and data from the contributor. <br>
 You can see this app here http://128.199.125.19/

-What I use on this project?
+What I use in this project?
 - using express js as back end stack
 - using mongodb as database stack
 - Secured with JWT Auth using access token & refresh token